wp-plugins/imagements/readme.txt

 email me at williewonka341@gmail.com and i wil try to fix it as soon as possible

+= how do I use this plugin? =

+a user has to tick the checkbox in the comment form and choose a name for the image and choose a file. i can then use the tag [afbeelding=insert choosen image name here] in the comment.
+The plugin will automaticly insert the proper image html tag in the comment.

+= I have multiple errors when i try to use the plugin =

+Try to deactivate and reactivate the plugin.
+If this doesn't fix it then email me the errors to williewonka341@gmail.com

 == Screenshots ==

 1. screen showing the upload form